A reading from Philippians 2:1-5

 Christmas Giving: Our Angel Tree

-St. Thomas’s Angel Tree (a poster, really) is on the Great Hall Door.
+St. Thomas’s Angel Tree provides Christmas gifts for local families.
 If you would like to help make Christmas brighter for local families in need, please take a Christmas Card tag from the board and purchase the item.
+Feel the glow of knowing that you have shared the love of Christ by helping our neighbors in need.

-St. Thomas’s joined the Code Purple Winter Sanctuary, which is managed by the Newark Empowerment Center (NEC) under the direction of Friendship House of Wilmington.
-St. Thomas’s and eight other Newark-area churches participated in the Code Purple shelter this winter.
-Code Purple is not a traditional emergency shelter.
-It operates only when the nighttime temperature is expected be fall below 20 degrees.
-Unlike permanent shelters, there are not beds, showers or lockers.
-It is simply a warm, safe room where people with no place to go that night can get in out of the cold.
-Guests arrive at 6:00 at night and stay until 6:00 in the morning.
+Since 2011, St. Thomas’s has been part of the Code Purple Winter Sanctuary, which is managed by the Newark Empowerment Center (NEC) under the direction of Friendship House of Wilmington.
+St. Thomas’s and seven other Newark-area churches participate in the Code Purple shelter.
+Code Purple is not a traditional emergency shelter but operates only when the nighttime temperature is expected be fall below 20 degrees.
+Unlike permanent shelters, there are no beds, showers or lockers; it is simply a warm, safe room where people with no place to go that night can get in out of the cold.
+However, we do provide air mattresses, and blankets.
+Guests arrive at 6:00 p.m. at night and stay until 6:00 a.m. in the morning.
 A staff member from the NEC manages the intake of clients between 5 and 8 p.m., remains on call all night, and then returns to the church at 5:30 a.m. for the end of the sanctuary.
 We provide a supper in the evening, hot beverages throughout the night, and a light breakfast in the morning.

 Food and Gas Cards

-If you would purchase a gift card that could help provide a tank of gas, or buy some needed grocery staples at a local store, or shop for basic clothing needs at a local Kmart or other store in the area.
-This is a wonderful way to meet the needs of others in these economically challenging times.
+Parishioners purchase a gift cards that help provide a tank of gas, groceries or basic clothing at local stores.
+The Rector dispenses these cards to people in need.
+This is a wonderful way to meet the needs of others in economically challenging times.

 Hope Dining Room